onaio/tally-ho/docs/overview/README.md

 ### Results Exports

 The *Downloads* section allows Super Administrators to export both simple and deteailed results views.
-The *Candidate Votes* download shows a simple spreadsheet of the leading candidates and their votes accross all ballots.
+The *All Candidate Votes* download shows a simple spreadsheet of the leading candidates and their votes accross all ballots.
+The same for *Active Candidate Votes* which only shows votes for active candidates.
 The *Result Form List* returns a detailed file of the results entered for every result form and associated information about that result form, e.g. gender, ballot, center, and station.